 The aim of the Feed and Read Program is to reduce hunger and reading loss during the summer months.
 The Feed and Read program provides nutrition, mentoring, and free books to low income children during the summer school break.

-By mobilizing a network of community centers and churches this year United Way will run 18 Feed and Read sites open to the public.
+By mobilizing a network of community centers and churches United Way runs 18 Feed and Read sites open to the public during the summer.
 Each site provided lunch for the children, half through the USDA Break Spot program and the other by utilizing their own center’s kitchen resources.
 Some centers may require participation in the program to work with the mentors, but all public sites will provide books and meal packs weekly.

 United Way also has reading mentors who volunteer at the Feed and Read sites.
 They provided one-on-one and group reading opportunities and encouraged independent summer reading.
 Each child will receive reading-level appropriate books to keep as a personal library.

 Last summer a total of 30,000 books were provided to the 4,000 participating children.
 To complement the Feed and Read effort, Project Hunger funds were used to purchase more than 15,000 back-pack meals that the neediest children received for at-home consumption.
 In addition, thanks to Project Hunger, we were able to give out fresh fruits and veggies!

 United Way of Brevard assists the efforts of Project Hunger as part of our commitment to improve the health of our community.
 Project Hunger is a grassroots group focused on providing food to hungry kids during the summer months when kids do not have access to free and reduced price lunches provided at schools during the school year.
 Project Hunger began as an emergency appeal in 2009 as the ‘great recession’ began and has raised over a half million dollars to fight childhood hunger in Brevard.
 The intent for Project Hunger was to be a time-limited appeal to address the concerns of childhood hunger during the summer months, but the concerns continue.